ceylanmesut/ceylanmesut.github.io/_posts/2019-07-09-classification.md

 ## 1. Models vs. Imbalanced Dataset

-I continue project with testing the four different models on imbalanced dataset to observe how they behave against class imbalance.
+Let's continue project with testing the four different models on imbalanced dataset to observe how they behave against class imbalance.

 ```python